Home

 You don't say what kind of guitar you are playing.
 Some guitars have better pickups than others.
 For example, if you are playing a Fender Squire, you will likely NEVER get the sound that you want because the pickups are just not sensitive enough.

 Ideally your guitar should have both humbucker and single coil capabilities.
 I have 2 exposed coil humbuckers on my Les Paul and they sound great.
-It is really a matter of preference, but you will want to pay close attention to the pickups and do some research before choosing a guitar.
+It is really a matter of preference, but you will want to pay close

 Your Amp